 1. Only Shop at Sites with “HTTPS” URLs at Checkout

 HTTPS stands for Hypertext Transfer Protocol Secure and indicates that the business has an SSL (Secure Sockets Layer) certificate.
 This certificate requires the vendor go through a validation process.
 Once installed SSL and TLS (Transport Layer Security) are used to secure sensitive online transactions—such as credit card purchases, financial data transfers, account logins, and other browsing activities requiring a heightened level of security.
 The data you share with a site’s web servers is encrypted in transit, and thus much harder for hackers to exploit.

 3. Create a Separate Email for Online Shopping

 Do not provide e-commerce sites with your personal or business email address.
 Instead, create an account you use solely for online shopping.
 You can set up your accounts so all emails forward into a single inbox, but limit how often you hand out your primary email addresses.

 Password management is an important component of safer online shopping yet it is often overlooked.
-Should a cybercriminal gain access to one of your accounts, you want the damage to end there.
+Should a cyber criminal gain access to one of your accounts, you want the damage to end there.
 Do not use the same login and password for everything.
 Create complicated passwords that cannot be easily guessed.
-Password management applications, such as LastPass, are invaluable tools to help automate this.
+Password management applications are invaluable tools to help automate this.